orange-cloudfoundry/go-auth-pubtkt/README.md

 ```

 **Note**: Disclaimer about `TKTCypherTicketsMethod` with the ecb method, orange forked [mod_auth_pubtkt](https://neon1.net/mod_auth_pubtkt/)
-to add ticket encryption and use ecb method, **you must always chose to use cbc method**
+to add ticket encryption and use ecb method, **you must always chose to use cbc method if you want to use apache plugin from original pubtkt**